 Ledge Park (82 acres) lies along the Niagara Escarpment, a natural rock ledge which divides the park into upper and lower areas and provides a breathtaking overlook of the famous Horicon Marsh and surrounding countryside.
 The upper area is heavily wooded and offers picnicking areas, a shelter, hiking trails, 45 campsites, a restroom/shower facility, a dump station and the Fort Ledge Playground.
 The lower area also offers a shelter, picnic areas, hiking trails, a wildlife pond and play equipment.
 Hiking trails wind along the ledge, between interesting and unique rock formations and through heavily wooded areas.
 Ledge Park is located in the north central part of Dodge County, between Horicon and Mayville, just off of Hwy TW.
 Ledge Park is a convenient place to stay while exploring the Horicon Marsh, the Horicon Marsh International Education Center, the Wild Goose State Trail and Gold Star Memorial Trail and many other attractions in Dodge County.

-Glacier River Trail (3.5 mile) is a paved path along HWY 26, running from HWY CJ near Clyman, south to Second Street near Watertown.
-This connects the Wild Goose Trail and the City of Watertown via road routes.
-It is part of the multi-county Glacial River Trial that runs south through Jefferson County and into Rock County.
-This hiking and biking only trail.
+Glacier River Trail (3.5 mile) is a paved hiking and biking path along HWY 26, running from HWY CJ near Clyman, south to Second Street near Watertown.
+The path is connected to the Wild Goose Trail and the City of Watertown via road routes and is part of the multi-county Glacial River Trial that runs south through Jefferson County and into Rock County.

 Rock River Trail was established in 2010 to promote recreational use of all 320 miles of the Rock River.
 Preservation, restoration and appreciation of the natural and historic attributes of the Rock River are the goal of this non-profit organization.